 The full backup file compact has the following limitations:

 - The backup repository must have enough space to store a file of the full backup size.
-During the compact process, Veeam Backup & Replication creates auxiliary files that exist on the backup repository until the end of the compact operation.
+During the compact process, Veeam Backup & Replication creates auxiliary files that exist in the backup repository until the end of the compact operation.

-- [For per-VM backup chains] If you add a new VM to an existing backup job that has been run for some time, Veeam Backup & Replication will perform the compact full operation for it during the next incremental backup job session for the added VM.
+- [For per-machine backup chains] If you add a new VM to an existing backup job that has been run for some time, Veeam Backup & Replication will perform the compact full operation for it during the next incremental backup job session for the added VM.

 Removal of Deleted VMs Data

-During the compact operation, Veeam Backup & Replication does not simply copy all data blocks from the VBK file to the newly created file.
+During the compact operation, Veeam Backup & Replication does not copy all data blocks from the VBK file to the newly created file.
 It copies only data blocks of VMs whose information is stored in the configuration database.
 For example, if the VM is removed from the backup job, its data is not copied to the new full backup file.
 This approach helps reduce the size of the full backup file and remove unnecessary data from it.

 VM Data Take Out